mariusenache/AngularProject/README.md

 I used a "fake backend" that is a json file with the data I used for the webpage.
 I implemented login and registration fatures using Reqres to simulate server interactions.

-In this project I aimed to replicate the initial page of a spaceship game.
-On this page, users can create their own team and choose ships from the garage for an immersive space gaming experience.
+In this project I aimed to create a space-colonists team management system.
+Users can create their own team and choose diverse ships from the garage.
 It is my first project that offered me an introduction into the world of web development.

 -----------------------------------------